lizbethp/516X-Digital_Acre/README.md

 ## Code
-There are three scripts that work with one another.
+There are 2 scripts that work with one another.
 I developed the first script in ArcGIS Pro using spatial packages such as arcpy.
 This script does all the spatial joins.
-Below is a diagram explaining the code and the code.
 The second script uses the output of the ArcGIS one and adds more data, and then normalizes it by plot and by row.
-The last one visualized the data.
+After it normalized the data it generetes graphs to visualize the reuslts.

 ### ArcGIS (Spatial Join) Script
 https://github.com/lizbethp/516X-Digital_Acre/blob/c9be245431c299c8919b9be1d3b2b5aad1676173/ArcGIS_Joins.py